ljosberinn/personal-react-boilerplate/.github/ISSUE_TEMPLATE/Bug Report.md

 ---
 name: Bug report
-about: Create a bug report for NAME
+about: Create a bug report for next-karma
+title: 'A concise description of the bug'
+labels: 'bug'
 ---

 # Bug report